 East West Petroleum Provides Taranaki Basin Operations Update

-Vancouver, British Columbia: March 10, 2014 East West Petroleum Corp.
-(TSX-V: EW, the “Company” or “East West”), is pleased to provide the following update on its operations in the Taranaki Basin of New Zealand.
-The Company’s joint venture partner, TAG Oil Ltd. (“TAG”), is the operator of all licenses.
-Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.
+Vancouver, British Columbia: January 9th, 2014 East West Petroleum Corp.
+(TSX-V: EW, the “Company” or “East West”), is pleased to provide the following operational update on its activities in the Taranaki Basin of New Zealand.
+All of the wells are operated by joint venture partner TAG Oil Ltd. (“TAG”).

 About East West Petroleum Corp.

 East West Petroleum (www.eastwestpetroleum.ca) is a TSX Venture Exchange listed company established in 2010 to invest in international oil & gas opportunities.
 East West has built a diverse platform of attractive exploration assets covering a gross area of approximately 1.8 million acres.
-In New Zealand, East West holds an interest in three exploration permits near to existing commercial production in the Taranaki Basin with a nine well drilling campaign, operated by TAG Oil Ltd. (TSX: TAO), is in progress; in December 2013, the Company was awarded one block in the emerging East Coast Basin of New Zealand when covers over 100,000 acres.
-The Company also has interests in four exploration concessions covering 1,000,000 acres in the prolific Pannonian Basin of western Romania with Naftna Industrija Srbije (“NIS”); a joint venture exploration program covering 8,000 gross acres in the San Joaquin Basin of California; an oil-prone exploration block of 100,000 acres in the Assam region of India with the three largest exploration and production Indian firms ONGC, Oil India and GAIL; and a 100% interest in a 500,000 acre exploration block onshore Morocco.
-The Company has now entered operational phases in Romania, where it will be fully carried by its partner NIS in a seismic and 12-well drilling program which is underway.
+In New Zealand, East West holds an interest in three exploration permits near to existing commercial production in the Taranaki Basin with a nine well drilling campaign, operated by TAG Oil Ltd. (TSX: TAO), is in progress.
+The Company also interests in four exploration concessions covering 1,000,000 acres in the prolific Pannonian Basin of western Romania with a subsidiary of Russia’s GazpromNeft; a joint venture exploration program covering 8,000 gross acres in the San Joaquin Basin of California; an oil-prone exploration block of 100,000 acres in the Assam region of India with the three largest exploration and production Indian firms ONGC, Oil India and GAIL; and a 100% interest in a 500,000 acre exploration block onshore Morocco.
+The Company has now entered operational phases in Romania, where it will be fully carried by its partner Gazprom-controlled Naftna Industrija Srbije in a seismic and 12-well drilling program which is underway.

 Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause the Company’s actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information.
 Such factors include, but are not limited to: the ability to raise sufficient capital to fund exploration and development; the quantity of and future net revenues from the Company’s reserves; oil and natural gas production levels; commodity prices, foreign currency exchange rates and interest rates; capital expenditure programs and other expenditures; supply and demand for oil and natural gas; schedules and timing of certain projects and the Company’s strategy for growth; competitive conditions; the Company’s future operating and financial results; and treatment under governmental and other regulatory regimes and tax, environmental and other laws.